I.B. + M.A. DE LANDE LONG

 Logical Authentication Channel (LAC)

-The Authentication Unit contains three counters, which effectively provide three Logical Authentication Channels (LACs).
+The Authentication Unit contains three counters, giving three Logical Authentication Channels (LACs).
 Two of the LACs (Principal LAC and Auxiliary LAC) are intended to support two independent, multiplexed streams of authenticated data.
 The third LAC is intended for recovery.

 At the sending end, the LAC is chosen when the data block is passed to the AU.
 At the receiving end, the LAC ID field in the Authentication tail shows which LAC to use.